jpkessle/swift/deploying_apps.md

 If you plan to deploy your app to [{{site.data.keyword.cfee_full}}](/docs/cloud-foundry?topic=cloud-foundry-about), you must [prepare your {{site.data.keyword.cloud_notm}} account](/docs/cloud-foundry?topic=cloud-foundry-prepare).

-If your account has access to {{site.data.keyword.cfee_full_notm}}, you can select a deployer type of either **[Public Cloud](/docs/cloud-foundry-public?topic=cloud-foundry-public-about-cf)** or **[Enterprise Environment](/docs/cloud-foundry-public?topic=cloud-foundry-public-cfee)**, which you can use to create and manage isolated environments for hosting Cloud Foundry applications exclusively for your enterprise.
+If your account has access to {{site.data.keyword.cfee_full_notm}}, you can select a deployer type of either [Public Cloud or Enterprise Environment](/docs/cloud-foundry?topic=cloud-foundry-what-is-cloud-foundry#ibmcf-offerings), which you can use to create and manage isolated environments for hosting Cloud Foundry applications exclusively for your enterprise.

 ## Deploying to a Virtual Server
 {: #virtual_deploy-swift}